Childcare and coping of parents who study

 Vocational education offers alternative ways of demonstrating skills and competence.
 In higher education, alternative methods of completing studies may be assignments that you agree on individually with the teacher.
 It is important to contact your teacher in time and explain that you would like flexible arrangements because you have a family.

-If you find it find it hard to combine a family and studying or worry that you cannot manage the situation, contact the student health services of your vocational institution or university of applied sciences immediately.
-University students can use the services of the Finnish Student Health Service FSHS.
+If you find it find it hard to combine a family and studying or worry that you cannot manage the situation, contact the student health services of your vocational institution immediately.
+If you study in the university or university of applied sciences you can use the services of the Finnish Student Health Service FSHS.

 You are also entitled to support provided by the family workers of the municipal department of social services.
 You do not need to be a client of child welfare services to get family support services.